Building Multi-Document Agentic RAG using LLamaIndex

 The media shown in this article is not owned by Analytics Vidhya and is used at the Author’s discretion.

-Hey everyone, Ketan Kumar here!
-I'm an M.Sc. student at VIT AP with a burning passion for Generative AI.
-My expertise lies in crafting machine learning models and wielding Natural Language Processing for innovative projects.
-Currently, I'm putting this knowledge to work in drug discovery research at Syngene International, exploring the potential of LLMs.
-Always eager to connect and delve deeper into the ever-evolving world of data science!
+I'm a Data Scientist at Syngene International Limited.
+I have completed my Master's in Data Science from VIT AP and I have a burning passion for Generative AI.
+My expertise lies in building robust machine learning and NLP models for innovative projects.
+Currently, I'm putting this knowledge to work in drug discovery research at Syngene, exploring the potential of LLMs.
+Always eager to learn and delve deeper into the ever-evolving world of data science and AI!